Byzantine Empire under the Palaiologos dynasty: Rebellion; Byzantium survives, 1394–1402

 Manuel's next steps were bold and seemingly foolish — not only did he refuse to pay the Sultan tribute, he refused to answer the Sultan's messages and Bayezid set about laying siege to Constantinople.
 In 1394, his siege began and would continue for eight years.
 Manuel II realized that while the city could endure a half-hearted blockade, it did not have the military assets to man the walls of Constantinople.
 At first, the situation was not so dire — a massive counter-attack by the West was to be launched as the Crusade of Nicopolis.
 In a titanic battle, Bayezid force-marched his army to a stunning yet costly victory.
 Thousands were killed, but now Bayezid was able to turn his armies fully against Constantinople.

 The situation was dire; so much so that John VII, Manuel's dire opponent, was left in charge of Constantinople.
 He made one grand tour of Europe in 1399, stopping at Venice, Padua, Milan, Paris and London, where he met the English King Henry IV; in England, he was well received and treated to a jousting tournament.
 However, Manuel was unable to secure any help from Western Christendom.

-In the end, it would be Eastern Islam that would come to Constantinople's aid — Timur led his army deep into Anatolia, decisively defeating Bayezid and his exhausted army in 1402 near Ankara.
-The defeat caused a panic amongst the Turks in Anatolia, who frantically began crossing over to Europe, albeit with hired Byzantine ships.
+The seemingly insurmountable pressure was ultimately relieved as a result of events in Anatolia.
+Bayezid, his position in Europe secure, turned his attentions to Anatolia and attempted to bring the various Turcoman tribes under formal Ottoman control.
+These actions greatly offended Timur, leader of the Timurid Empire, who saw Anatolia as within his sphere of influence.
+In response, Timur invaded Anatolia and defeated Bayezid in 1402 near Ankara.
+The defeat caused a panic amongst the Turks in Anatolia, who frantically began crossing over to Europe, with the assistance of Venetian and Genoese ships.

 Manuel, who was still in Europe, arrived in 1403 to a welcoming sight — Constantinople free from Ottoman siege.
-John VII remained loyal, handing back the capital and even taking Thessalonica back from the Ottomans.
+John VII had remained loyal, handing back control of the capital to Manuel.
+In addition, Thessalonica was handed back to the Byzantines by Prince Suleyman as a gesture of goodwill and in an effort to curry favour at a time the Ottoman Empire was weakened by the war with Timur and effectively split in two.